-One exterior security light may be located on each side of the coach.
+One exterior security light may be located on each side of the coach for your protection.
 The switch to these lights is located inside the unit next to the entrance door.
+As an option, two security lights may be installed on each side of the coach.